klhuillier/con-error/README.md

 ### Message formatted strings

-sprintf messages are explicitly not supported.
+sprintf messages are intentionally not supported.
 Most sprintf placeholders are to hold things like IDs, and these should be listed in contextual objects.

 I have a few reasons for this:
 1. The constructor parameter list is already long enough (Error, string, object) without